 This program is open to undergraduate students currently enrolled at The Ohio State University.
-The Summer Undergraduate Research Program is primarily intended for sophomores or juniors interested in graduate study in astrophysics, careers in science education, or data-driven technical fields.
+The Summer Undergraduate Research Program (SURP) is primarily intended for sophomores or juniors interested in graduate study in astrophysics, careers in science education, or data-driven technical fields.
 Participants are typically Astronomy & Astrophysics majors, physics majors, or majors in other, closely-related fields who have, or will have, completed Astronomy 2291 and 2292 before they are to begin summer research.
 These courses provide essential background information for most research projects.
-An exception will be made for engineering students interested in astronomical instrumentation but who may not have completed any astronomy coursework.
+An exception will be made for engineering students interested in astronomical instrumentation but who may not have completed any "astronomy" coursework.
 We encourage applications from engineering students interested in projects in our instrumentation group.

-There will be multiple positions available for Summer 2020.
+There will be multiple positions available for Summer 2023

-Participants who are graduating in 2021 typically also commit to completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
+Participants who are graduating in 2024 typically also commit to the completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
 This is one of the requirements for graduation with Research Distinction (for non-Honors students) or with Honors Research Distinction (for Honors students).
 This achievement will be noted on a student's degree and permanent academic record.

 - An essay of up to 1-page, describing why you want to pursue research in astrophysics.
 If you have had relevant coursework or research experience you may include it in this essay.